Object-Oriented Dynamics Learning through Multi-Level Abstraction: Multi-level Abstraction Object-Oriented Predictor (MAOP)

-Figure \ref{overview} illustrates three levels of MAOP framework: dynamics learning, dynamic instance segmentation, and motion detection.
+Figure \ref{overview} illustrates three levels of MAOP framework: \emph{dynamics learning}, \emph{dynamic instance segmentation}, and \emph{motion detection}.
 Here we present them from a top-down decomposition view.
-The dynamics learning level is an end-to-end, self-supervised neural network, aiming to learn object representations and instance-level dynamics, and predict the next visual observation conditioned on object-to-object relations and an agent's action.
-To guide the learning of the object representations and instance localization at the level of dynamics learning, the more abstracted level of dynamic instance segmentation learns a guiding network in a self-supervised manner, which can provide coarse mask proposals of dynamic instances.
+The \emph{dynamics learning} level is an end-to-end, self-supervised neural network, aiming to learn object representations and instance-level dynamics, and predict the next visual observation conditioned on object-to-object relations and an agent's action.
+To guide the learning of the object representations and instance localization at the level of dynamics learning, the more abstracted level of \emph{dynamic instance segmentation} learns a guiding network in a self-supervised manner, which can provide coarse mask proposals of dynamic instances.
 This level exploits spatial-temporal information of locomotion property and appearance patterns to capture region proposals of dynamic instances.
-To facilitate the learning of dynamic instance segmentation, MAOP employs the more coarse-grained level of motion detection, which detects changes in image sequences and provides guidance on proposing regions potentially containing dynamic instance.
+To facilitate the learning of instance segmentation, MAOP employs the more coarse-grained level of \emph{motion detection}, which detects changes in image sequences and provides guidance on proposing regions potentially containing dynamic instance.

+Algorithm \ref{pseudocode} shows a pseudocode that summarizes the training process of our framework.
 As the learning proceeds, the knowledge distilled from the more coarse-grained level are gradually refined at the more fine-grained level by considering additional information.
 When the training is finished, the coarse-grained levels of dynamic instance segmentation and motion detection will be removed at the testing stage.
 In the rest of this section, we will describe in detail the design of each level and their connections.